priyanshimavar/Emotion-Detection/README.md

 - Evaluation metrics (accuracy, loss, etc.) to judge model performance.
 - Simple script / notebook to run predictions on new examples.

-> Note: Adjust this section to match what your code actually does (e.g., specific emotions, model type, dataset).

 ## Project Structure

 - `Emotion Detection/` – main project folder with code and notebooks.